Burnt Oak: History

 Most of the residents who migrated to Burnt Oak when the area became urbanised in the 1920s came from the overcrowded working-class districts of Islington and St Pancras.
 This led to discontent among some long-time residents, who accused the working class of pick-pocketing and possible Communist sentiments, giving the area the nickname "Little Moscow".
 This led to some shop owners denying service to those who lived on the estates.
 However, the Watling Centre, established in 1933, provided facilities and entertainment to the local population.
 On 29 June 1936, the Regent Cinema was opened on Burnt Oak Broadway, later becoming known as the Odeon Cinema and Savoy Cinema.
 From 1961, the building housed Mecca Bingo, London's first bingo club.
-The club closed in 2014, with the building becoming derelict and, as of 2021, set to be transformed into apartments.
+The club closed in 2014, with the building becoming derelict and, as of 2021, is set to be transformed into apartments.

 Similarly to neighbouring Hendon and Grahame Park, Burnt Oak's history was associated with early aviation.
 The area was once the site of the Stag Lane Aerodrome, where pioneering pilot Amy Johnson had learned to fly.
 In July 1921, aviation pioneer Harry Hawker died after crashing in a park in Burnt Oak.
 Stag Lane was also the site of the de Havilland aircraft works, which employed a significant number of residents in the area.
 London's RAF Museum is located nearby in Grahame Park, on the site of the former Hendon Airfield.

 In September 1931 Jack Cohen opened the first Tesco store at 54 Watling Avenue, Burnt Oak.
 The store was later moved to a larger plot at 9 Watling Avenue, with a second store opening on Burnt Oak Broadway in 1976.
 The Watling Avenue store closed in the 1990s, while the Burnt Oak Broadway store closed in 2018 and was set to be redeveloped into apartments.
+Tesco would return to Burnt Oak in 2024, opening a Tesco Express on Watling Avenue, some 200 ft away from its first-ever store.

 In 1930, Dominican nuns established St Rose's Convent at Orange Hill House, which led to the foundation of St James' Catholic High School in 1934.
 On 31 October 1936, the Co-op opened its department store at the junction of Stag Lane and Burnt Oak Broadway.
-The Watling Market, consisting of a hundred covered shops and stalls, opened in December 1960 but ceased trading around 2014.
+The Watling Market, consisting of a hundred covered shops and stalls, opened in December 1960 but ceased trading around 2015.
 In 2018, a stairwell previously used to access the marketplace was closed to the public, along with another on the opposite side which led to the derelict electrical substation.

 On 9 February 1948, an Avro Anson C Mk 19 TX168 crashed when attempting to land at RAF Hendon with only one engine, as part of a crew training exercise.
 The aircraft crashed into buildings in Burnt Oak and a passing trolleybus.
 Wing Commander (33013) Theodore Urquhart Rolfe, RAF (aged 34), who was the pilot, and Flight Lieutenant (55123) William Johnstone McMeekan, RAF (aged 28) were killed in the incident.
 Eight passengers using the trolleybus were severely injured.